About the Journal

 Article Submission: 0.00 (IDR)

-Authors are required to pay an Article Submission Fee as part of the submission process to contribute to review costs.
+Authors are required to pay an Article Publication Fee as part of the submission process to contribute to the publication.